real2two/real2two/README.md

 A multiplayer hide and seek game I put on hold.

+*Warning: The placeholder links redirect you to 'Never Gonna Give You Up'.*

 *Disclaimer: You can't play the game currently and there's no plans to continue this game.
 I only left the home screen on the website.*

-*Warning: The placeholder links redirect you to 'Never Gonna Give You Up'.

 https://hidodie.pages.dev/